Skip to content

 2 Plans, 3 Disasters, 4 Years

-This draft plan is being developed at the same time as the 2022 Typhoon Merbok Recovery Action Plan.
+This plan was developed at the same time as the 2022 Typhoon Merbok Recovery Action Plan.
 The project teams are working together with DCRA and the impacted communities to identify remaining Unmet Needs that haven’t been addressed by other funding sources and Mitigation Needs (or ways communities can protect against and prepare for future disasters).
 A Recovery Action Plan may be developed to address the impacts of Typhoon Halong, but we don’t have information on that yet.

 2023 Lower Yukon River Flooding